AlexBishopCode/60-MINUTE-SOHO/README.md

 * ATTENTION NEEDED BELOW (CONTENT IS TEMPLATE ONLY) *
 ##### Validation Process
-- The HTML has been validated with W3C HTML5 Validator.
+- The HTML file has been validated with W3C HTML5 Validator, with no errors or warnings to show.
 - CSS has been validated with W3C CSS Validator and auto-prefixed with CSS Autoprefixer.
-- Links checked with W3C Link Checker
+- All links have been checked with W3C Link Checker

+* ATTENTION NEEDED ABOVE (CONTENT IS TEMPLATE ONLY)*

 ##### GENERAL TESTING

-Each feature was developed and tested in its own branch before being merged with master.
-Branches were subsequently deleted.
-Each time a feature was added, all the functions were tested to see if there was an impact.
+- Each time a feature was added a preview port was opened to test the website to view the impact of the changes and to note any immediate bugs.
+- Adaptations were made to the stylings on the google dev tools service whilst previewing the web page to manipulate and experiment with stylings outside of the gitpod IDE.
-The site was sent to friends for feedback and testing.
+- The web bage was send to friends and family for testing, with feedback being documented and acted upon.
-All forms have validation and will not submit without the proper information.
+- The form within the web page has been fully validated and will not send without the propper validation/all inputs containing the required information.
+- All external links open in new tabs.

-.gitignore file has been included to prevent system file commits.
+.**********gitignore file has been included to prevent system file commits.
+WHAT IS THIS!>
-The image loading blur has been thoroughly tested and gone through numerous iterations to optimise the smoothness of the transition on different devices and internet speeds.
-Backup Map functions have been tested in a local deployment.
-Email error functions have been tested offline as well.
-External links open in a new tab.

-* ATTENTION NEEDED ABOVE (CONTENT IS TEMPLATE ONLY)*

 ##### MOBILE TESTING
 - The site was frequently tested on my own iphone with iOS as well as sent to friends/family with samsungs and older models of iphones to ask for feedback.